Cousins, Vikings overcome Patterson return, beat Bears 19-13

+CHICAGO (AP) — Kirk Cousins will take a victory any day of the week.
+That he finally got one on a Monday night didn’t seem to matter.

-CHICAGO (AP) — Kirk Cousins threw for 292 yards and two touchdowns, and the Minnesota Vikings overcame a 104-yard kickoff return by Chicago’s Cordarrelle Patterson to beat the Bears 19-13 on Monday night.
+Cousins threw for 292 yards and two touchdowns, and the Minnesota Vikings overcame a 104-yard kickoff return by Chicago’s Cordarrelle Patterson to beat the Bears 19-13.

 Cousins won for the first time in 10 career Monday night starts.
-He hit Adam Thielen with a 6-yard touchdown early in the fourth quarter to put Minnesota ahead 19-13, and the Vikings (4-5) hung on for their third straight win.
+He hit Adam Thielen with a 6-yard touchdown early in the fourth quarter to put Minnesota ahead by the final margin, and the Vikings (4-5) held on for their third straight win.
 They also snapped a four-game losing streak against Chicago (5-5).

+“Great to get a win,” Cousins said.
+“We’ll try to keep building on it now, and it’ll be so important to keep stringing these together if we can.
+That’s really what the rest of the season will be all about.”

 Bears quarterback Nick Foles got taken from the field on a cart in the game’s final minute.
-He landed on his right, throwing shoulder when he was slammed to the ground by Minnesota’s Ifeadi Odenigbo as he threw the ball away.
+Coach Matt Nagy said Foles’ leg and hip were being evaluated after he got slammed on his right side by Minnesota’s Ifeadi Odenigbo as he threw the ball away.

 Patterson joined Josh Cribbs and Leon Washington as the only players with eight kick returns for touchdowns when he ran back the opening kickoff of the second half to give Chicago a 13-7 lead.
 It was the longest kickoff return in franchise history, surpassing Gale Sayers’ 103-yarder against Pittsburgh on Sept.
 17, 1967.

+Patterson had all the room he needed as he sprinted up the sideline and raised two fingers as he closed in on the end zone.

+“I don’t know what I did, man.
+I was blacked out at the time,” Patterson said.

-Still, the Bears lost their fourth in a row, matching their longest skid since coach Matt Nagy was hired in 2018.
+The record return was the lone bright spot for the Bears as they lost their fourth in a row and matched their longest skid since Nagy was hired in 2018.

-Cousins completed 25 of 36 passes.
-He threw two touchdowns to Thielen, who made a one-handed grab on a first-quarter score.
+Cousins completed 25 of 36 passes with two touchdowns to Thielen, who has nine on the season.
+His one-handed TD grab in the first quarter was particularly impressive.

-Minnesota’s Dalvin Cook ran for 96 yards on 30 attempts, and Justin Jefferson caught eight passes for 135 yards.
+Minnesota’s Dalvin Cook ran for 96 yards on 30 attempts.
+Justin Jefferson caught eight passes for 135 yards and tied Randy Moss’ club rookie record with his fourth 100-yard receiving game.

 The defense did not allow an offensive touchdown for the first time in 20 games, including the playoffs, and the Vikings won for just the fourth time in 18 games at Soldier Field since it reopened in 2003 following renovations.

+“It’s a goofy year for everybody,” said Harrison Smith, who had an interception.
+“We’re starting to have a little bit of a feeling of how to make our own energy and our own confidence.
+I think we’re starting to figure it out a little bit.”

 With offensive coordinator Bill Lazor calling the plays after Nagy handed off those duties in an effort to lift a unit that ranks near the bottom of the NFL, the Bears managed 149 yards.
 It was their lowest total since they had 147 against San Francisco on Dec.
 3, 2017.